 - candida symptoms or recurrent yeast infections

 Can you just eat more fermented foods?

 Sure.
-Our sponsor, Catherine Clinton, ND, founder of WellFuture, shared this with me via email:
+Catherine Clinton, ND, founder of WellFuture, shared this with me via email:

 And the food is good…but it may or may not be enough, depending on the other factors.

 As much as formula makers have tried to mimic breastmilk, they haven’t gotten all the pieces yet, as demonstrated by this study which found that “breast-fed newborns have been demonstrated to carry a more stable and uniform population [of microbiota] when compared to the formula-fed ones.”

 In fact, when breastfed infants are supplemented with just a small amount of formula and when they begin solid foods, their microbiome begins to shift more toward the (less desirable) formula-fed pattern.
 But luckily, supplementation with probiotics has also been shown in the same study to mitigate some of those negative effects.

 5. Let’s talk Poop, Picky eating, Perfection, and Pain